What is Cirrhosis

 Injection sclerotherapy is also used and involves injecting a substance into the veins of the gullet to induce clotting and scar tissue that will help stop the veins from bleeding.

 If bleeding can not be stopped by endoscopy, a Sengstaken tube is passed down the throat into the stomach.
-This device has a balloon on the end.
-Once this balloon is inflated, it puts pressure on the varices and helps control the bleeding.
+This device has two balloons which once inflated, put pressure on the varices and help control the bleeding.
 People are heavily sedated for this procedure.

 If bleeding still cannot be controlled a procedure to lower pressure in the portal vein called a transjugular intrahepatic portosystemic stent shunt (TIPSS) may be needed.
 In this procedure a metal tube (stent) is passed across your liver to join two large veins (the portal vein and hepatic vein).
 This creates a bypass (shunt) so the blood flows straight into the hepatic vein relieving the pressure which causes the varices.